UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Use the “Price to Compare” on your utility bill to evaluate stable fixed-rate supply options against PSE&G’s default variable plan.

-New Jersey operates as a deregulated energy market, giving consumers the distinct advantage of choice when it comes to their electric utility bills.
-While PSE&G will always own the physical wires, poles, and pipes delivering power to your property, you aren’t obligated to buy the actual electrons from them.
-You have the ability to shop around for the supply portion of your electricity.
+New Jersey operates as a deregulated energy market, giving consumers the distinct advantage of choice when it comes to their utility bills.
+While the utility will always own the physical wires, poles, and gas pipes delivering power to your property, you aren’t obligated to buy the actual electrons or gas supply from them.
+You have the total freedom to shop around for the supply portion of your energy.

-If you do nothing upon setting up your account, you automatically default to the PSE&G basic generation service.
-This standard supply plan is procured through state-regulated auctions, meaning the rates fluctuate by period and class rather than remaining perfectly fixed.
-However, taking advantage of New Jersey’s energy choice programs allows you to explore fixed-rate contracts with independent providers, potentially shielding your household from unpredictable seasonal price spikes.
+If you do nothing upon setting up your initial account, you automatically default to the PSE&G basic generation service.
+This standard supply plan is procured through state-regulated auctions, meaning the rates fluctuate periodically based on market conditions rather than remaining perfectly fixed.
+However, taking advantage of New Jersey’s energy choice programs allows you to explore long-term, fixed-rate contracts with independent providers.
+This potentially shields your household from unpredictable seasonal price spikes when summer air conditioning or winter heating demands peak.
 You can evaluate the competitive market by comparing third-party supplier options on the state portal.
-Note that when you do switch suppliers, it often takes one to two billing cycles for the new rate to appear on your invoice.
+Note that when you do switch suppliers, it generally takes one to two billing cycles for the new rate to physically appear on your invoice.

-Always read the fine print before ditching the basic generation service.
-Some predatory third-party suppliers lure customers in with rock-bottom introductory rates that rapidly transition into exorbitant variable monthly fees.
+Heads Up: Always read the fine print before ditching the basic generation service.
+Some predatory third-party suppliers lure customers in with rock-bottom introductory rates that rapidly transition into exorbitant variable monthly fees once the initial contract term expires.

 How to Compare PSE&G Electric Rates with Third-Party Suppliers

-When reviewing third-party suppliers, carefully check their term lengths, renewal policies, and cancellation fees.
-Ensure you are comparing apples to apples by matching your usage profile to the supplier’s offers.
+When you sit down to compare PSE&G electric rates against third-party competitors, carefully check their contract term lengths, early cancellation fees, and auto-renewal policies.
+Ensure you are comparing apples to apples by matching your average usage profile to the supplier’s specific tier offers.

 Supply OptionBest ForWatch Out For